GitTools/GitReleaseManager/README.md

 [![Coverage Status](https://coveralls.io/repos/GitTools/GitReleaseManager/badge.svg?branch=develop)](https://coveralls.io/r/GitTools/GitReleaseManager?branch=develop)
 [![Coverity Scan Build Status](https://scan.coverity.com/projects/5110/badge.svg)](https://scan.coverity.com/projects/5110)

 Do you detest creating release notes for your software applications hosted on GitHub?
 If so, this is the tool for you.

 Using a simple set of configuration properties, you can fully automate the creation and export of Release Notes from your GitHub hosted project.

-As an example see this [Release](https://github.com/chocolatey/ChocolateyGUI/releases/tag/0.12.0) for [ChocolateyGUI](https://github.com/chocolatey/ChocolateyGUI) which was created using GitReleaseManager.
+As an example see this [Release](https://github.com/chocolatey/ChocolateyGUI/releases/tag/0.12.0) for [Chocolatey GUI](https://github.com/chocolatey/ChocolateyGUI) which was created using GitReleaseManager.

 GitReleaseManager allows you to: